 737 Harvard Avenue, Swarthmore, PA 19081

-Co-listed by Becky Hansen Welsh and Carrie Rose Piccard
+Co-listed by Becky Hansen Welsh and Dave Welsh with marketing copy by Carrie Piccard

 In the year 1900, silver manufacturer F.M.
 Simons commissioned a magnificent American Shingle Style residence on Harvard Avenue.
 Nestled on the hillside between the Strath Haven Inn, which Simons had built in 1892, and the Presbyterian Church, whose land he had donated in 1895, The Lodge was intended to be a men’s club.
 However, Simons and his family could not resist moving into it as their summer residence, and three years later they chose to make The Lodge their year-round home.